androiddevnotes/android-dev-notes-website/README.md

 Website is running at http://localhost:3000/

-Before contributing, you can optionally run the website locally to see if your changes look good abd then create a pull request.
+Before contributing, you can optionally run the website locally to see if your changes look good and then create a pull request.

 ## Contributing